jcarbonnell/nova/README.md

 ### 🤖 MCP Server - AI Assistant Integration

-For AI-assisted workflows using Claude or other MCP-compatible assistants.
+For AI-assisted workflows using Claude or other MCP-compatible assistants, integrate the publicly deployed https://nova-mcp.fastmcp.app/mcp as a custom connector in your mcp client.

+**Install from PyPI (upcoming)**

 ```bash
 pip install nova-mcp-server